Voter Registration Information

 Using your UIS address:

-As a student you can vote here in Springfield.
+As a student you can choose to vote here in Springfield.
 Students using on campus addresses will vote in Capital Precinct 14.
-If you live off campus, you can look up your polling station at: http://www.elections.il.gov/VotingInformation/RegistrationLookup.aspx.
 If you wish to vote here using your Springfield address, you must register (or submit a change of address voter registration) to reflect your Springfield address.
+A proof of residence letter is available from the UIS Residence Life office.
+Additionally, early voting is available on campus.
+Check UIS Connection for dates and times.

 Using your home/permanent address:

 You also have the option to vote using your permanent/home address if you prefer to vote there.
-You can look up your local polling station at: http://www.elections.il.gov/VotingInformation/RegistrationLookup.aspx
+You can look up your local polling station at the Polling Place Locator listed above.

 Early voting and voting by mail (absentee voting)